dhruvabhat24/E-Commerce/README.md

 ## Usage

-1. Clone the repository:git clone https://github.com/yourusername/your-ecommerce-website.git2.
+1. Clone the repository:https://github.com/Dhruvabhat24/E-Commerce.git.
 Open the `index.html` file in your web browser to access the website.

 ## Contributing